RobinTail/zod-sockets/README.md

 ### Acknowledgements

-Actions may also have an acknowledgement that are basically direct and immediate responses to the one that sent the incoming event.
+Actions may also have acknowledgements that are basically direct and immediate responses to the one that sent the incoming event.
 Acknowledgement is acquired from the returns of the `handler` and being validated against additionally specified `output` schema.
 When the number of payload arguments is flexible, you can use `rest()` method of `z.tuple()`.
 When the data type is not important at all, consider describing it using `z.unknown()`.
 When using